 As you may know, I am all about that meal prep.
 Like ALL ABOUT IT.
 But I haven’t always been.
 I used to read those blog posts about how life changing meal prep can be and think it just seemed so daunting.
 Spending hours in the kitchen making giant meals, then portioning them out into all those cute little containers.
 Not to mention trying to find room for those containers in the fridge somewhere!

-- 16 oz. whole wheat pasta, cooked according to package directions
+- 16 oz. rigatoni, cooked according to package directions

 - 1/4 cup petite diced red onion